Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Speaking of training, the ball can become a fantastic training tool.
 So if your Golden Retriever is ball obsessed, it has a very high value.

-Remember that the ball should be taken away at the end of play sessions.
-It’s a high-value reward that you are in control of instead of placing it in a toy box where the dog has access to it at its will.
+Remember that the ball should be removed at the end of play sessions.
+It’s a high-value reward you are in control of instead of placing it in a toy box where the dog can access it at its will.

 Because it’s a high-value toy, it can be used in training to teach skills such as getting it, staying, waiting, bringing it back, coming, and more.
 For example, sitting patiently before walking out the door for a play session is an excellent skill for the dog to practice.
 That one is impulse control.